 When reading the grain on Bermuda greens, there are two important things to remember.
 One, pay attention to the hole and, more specifically, the grass lining the cup's edge.
 Two, hone the ability to spot the differences between shiny and dull sections of the grass.

-Using The Cup to Read Grain
+Using the Cup to Read Grain

 When using the cup to read grain, you'll notice there will always be a rough edge to the cup.
 The ragged edge indicates the direction the grass is growing.
 Whether it is down, into, or cross-grain, your putt will break more, less, or be slowed down, respectively, as a result of the direction of that grain.